pmsoftware/odietamo/docs/Demo1StepByStep.rst

 * Checking in ODI code from demo environment 1 SVN working copy to the SVN repository.
 * Creating demo environment 2.
 * Populating demo environment 2 ODI repository from the SVN repository.
+* Creating changes in demo environment 2 ODI repository, *flushing* them to the SVN working copy and checking them in to the SVN repository.
+* Updating demo environment 1 ODI repository from the SVN repository.

 Note: for the highly automated version of this demo, see the doc Demo1FastFoward.
 This uses more of the OdiScm utilities to automate most of the demo, following the initial installation of OdiScm and other tools.
 How exciting!
 But, we recommend you follow this demo through *first*.